Railsmania/scripts/foundation/rails_hello_world.md

 # Gemfile
 The first file we want to focus on is the Gemfile.

-In the Gemfile we define all the software our application depends on.
+In the Gemfile we define all the software our application depends upon.

 ###(open Gemfile)
 Ruby software usually is packed in Gems.
 The Gemfile is a list of all the gems our Rails project uses.
-We can see for instance that we even define the Rails version our project depends on.
+We can see for instance that we even define the Rails version our project depends upon.
 We can see there are many other gems in this file.
 Most of the power of Rails comes from installing useful gems which provide functionality to your application.
 We will teach you how to find, install and use gems in